The Wrong Fillydelphia

 The waiter nodded.
 "For you, sir?," he inquired towards Spike, who was beginning to lick his lips at the prospects of a nice big meal, however strange the environment.

 "I'll take a double order of the house dumplings, extra spicy, please.
 And could I get rubies on the side?"

-do you want on the side?," responded the waiter quizzically.
+"I'm sorry, what do you want on the side?," responded the waiter quizzically.

 "Rubies.
 You know, the gems!"

 The waiter looked at Spike as though he had three heads.
 "Terribly sorry, we do not serve rubies."